hisubram/mobilefoundation/send_push_notifications.md

 ## Sending the notification
 {: #sending-the-notification }

-The notification can be sent using different tools.
-For testing purposes, Postman is used as described below:
+The notification can be sent by using different tools.
+For testing purposes, **Postman** is used, following steps describe the setup,

 1. [Configure a Confidential Client](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/).
   Sending a Push Notification via the REST API uses the space-separated scope elements `messages.write` and `push.application.<applicationId>.`